golems/amino/doc/md/tutorial/rot.md

 \newcommand{\dotprod}{\boldsymbol{\cdot}}
 \f]

-This tutorial covers three-dimensional rotations.
+This tutorial covers three-dimensional (3D) rotations.
+We begin by relating complex numbers and two-dimensional (planar) rotation.
+Then, we extend to 3D rotations represented using *quaternions*, a 3D analogue to the complex numbers.
+Finally, we discuss matrix representations for rotation.

 Complex Numbers {#tutorial_rot_complex}
 ===============